Run/Walk/Run in Fall Weather — Simple Adjustments for Cooler Days

 - Warm Up Longer: Give cold muscles 5–10 minutes of brisk walking before your first run segment.

-- Layer for the "15-Degree Rule": Dress as if it’s 15 degrees warmer than the actual temperature.
+- Layer for the 15-Degree Rule: Dress as if it is about 15 degrees warmer than the actual temperature.

 - Stay Visible: Use reflective gear and lights as the days get shorter.